 What is Critical Illness Cover?

 Critical Illness insurance scheme will take care of all the monetary needs of the insured if he/she is diagnosed with an illness that is mentioned in the list of illnesses as per the policy.
 One must understand that all types of health conditions are not covered under this insurance plan.
-The policy also states how serious the illness should be to get coverage under the plan .
+The policy also states how serious the illness should be to .